 Scotland: fee status

-Remember that, in the context of fees assessment, certain terms mean what is explained for them in the 'Definitions' (at the bottom of this page) and not what you might interpret from an ‘everyday’ understanding of the words.
+In the context of fees status assessment, certain terms mean what is explained for them in 'Definitions' (at the bottom of this page) and not what you might interpret from an ‘everyday’ understanding of the words.
+We signpost to the 'Definitions' layer when relevant.

 Categories of eligibility for HE and FE from August 2022